Skip to main content

 domain_name = "*.{{ .nuon.sandbox.outputs.nuon_dns.public_domain.name }}"

-You can configure Terraform Components to use either a public repo (using a public_repo block) or a private GitHub repo (using a connected_repo block).
+You can configure Terraform components to use either a public repo (using a public_repo block) or a private GitHub repo (using a connected_repo block).
 Read more about VCS configuration here.
+You can also put the Terraform source inside of the same repo as the app, and point to it.

 Configuring Terraform Vars

 You can configure terraform variables for a component using component variables.
-These variables can access inputs, other Components, the sandbox, and details on the install itself using interpolation.
+These variables can access inputs, other Components, the sandbox, and details on the install itself using templating and interpolation.

 name = "dynamodb_table"